arnodelorme/wp15/usecase-2.4/README.md

     │   └── limo_tools
     └── [..]

-There are also 6 additional EEGLAB plugins/dependencies to be installed (bids-matlab-tools, zapline-plus, clean_rawdata, PICARD, ICLabel and Fieldtrip-lite).
-This is best to install those directly from within the matlab environment, ensuring all paths are set.
+There are also 6 additional EEGLAB plugins/dependencies (bids-matlab-tools, zapline-plus, clean_rawdata, PICARD, ICLabel and Fieldtrip-lite).
+Some come by default with EEGLAB, but the code below ensures they are all there.
+This is best to install those directly from within the matlab environment, also ensuring all paths are set.

 ```console
 matlab